Kenley Jansen: Atlanta Braves (2022)

 Jansen signed a one-year contract worth $16 million with the Atlanta Braves on March 18, 2022.
 He made his Braves debut on April 8, surrendering 3 earned runs in the 9th inning against the Cincinnati Reds in a non-save situation.
 On April 19, Jansen returned to Dodger Stadium and was met with a mixture of cheers and boos from Dodger fans as he entered the game.
 He collected the save against his former team, retiring former Brave Freddie Freeman for the final out of the game.

-Boston Red Sox
+Boston Red Sox (2023–2024)

 On December 13, 2022, Jansen signed a two-year contract with the Boston Red Sox.
+On May 10, 2023, Jansen became the seventh pitcher in MLB history to record 400 saves.
+He was named to his fourth All-Star Game on July 2, as the lone Red Sox representative.
+Jansen abruptly left a home game against the Yankees on September 12; the next day, he was placed on the COVID-related injured list; he was reactivated on September 23.
+For the 2023 season, Jansen notched 29 saves with a 3.63 ERA while striking out 52 batters in 44 2/3 innings.

+Jansen began the 2024 season as Boston's closer.
+On April 20, he earned the 425th save of his career, passing John Franco for sole possession of fifth place on the major-league all-time list.
+Jansen finished the 2024 season with 27 saves, a 3.29 ERA, and 62 strikeouts in 54 2/3 innings.

+Los Angeles Angels (2025–present)

+On February 11, 2025, Jansen signed a one-year, $10 million contract with the Los Angeles Angels.

 International career

-Jansen has represented the Netherlands at three of the four World Baseball Classic's.
+Jansen has represented the Netherlands at three of the four World Baseball Classics.
 In 2009, he was the starting catcher for the Netherlands team in the World Baseball Classic.
 In the Netherlands' upset of the favored Dominican Republic team, Jansen threw out Willy Taveras on an attempted steal of third base in the ninth inning, a key play in the game.
-Jansen was a late addition to the Netherlands national baseball team for the 2013 World Baseball Classic, he had transitioned to pitching in late 2009, he was added to the roster for the semi-finals but did not appear in the game.
+Jansen was a late addition to the Netherlands national baseball team for the 2013 World Baseball Classic, he had transitioned to pitching in late 2009, and he was added to the roster for the semi-finals but did not appear in the game.